FIWARE/tutorials.Working-with-Linked-Data/README.md

-NSGI-LD is an evolution of NGSI-v2, so it should not be surprising that Smart solutions based on NSGI-LD will need to cover the same basic scenarios as outlined in the previous NGSI-v2 [tutorial](https://github.com/FIWARE/tutorials.Accessing-Context/) on programatic data access.
+NSGI-LD is an evolution of NGSI-v2, so it should not be surprising that Smart solutions based on NSGI-LD will need to cover the same basic scenarios as outlined in the previous NGSI-v2 [tutorial](https://github.com/FIWARE/tutorials.Accessing-Context/) on programmatic data access.

 NGSI-LD Linked data formalizes the structure of context entities to a greater degree, through restricting data attributes to be defined as either _Property_ attributes or _Relationship_ attributes only.
 This means that it is possible to traverse the context data graph with greater certainty when moving from one _Relationship_ to another.
-All the context data entities within the system are defined by JSON-LD data models, which are formally defined by referencing a context file, and this programatic definition should guarantee that the associated linked entity exists.
+All the context data entities within the system are defined by JSON-LD data models, which are formally defined by referencing a context file, and this programmatic definition should guarantee that the associated linked entity exists.

-Three basic data access scenarios for the supermaket are defined below:
+Three basic data access scenarios for the supermarket are defined below:

 -   Reading Data - e.g. Give me all the data for the **Building** entity `urn:ngsi-ld:Building:store001`
 -   Aggregation - e.g. Combine the **Products** entities sold in **Building** `urn:ngsi-ld:Building:store001` and